a little @ me

 Mama Sings the Blues

-I finished my memoir in 2010 and put it on the back burner because I had a stroke the day I finished it.
-For six and a half years I was afraid to go back and revise because I thought it’d kill me.
+I finished my memoir in 2010 and put it on the back burner because I had a stroke the day I finished it and I felt it was disorganized to an extent I didn’t have the energy to fix.
+For years I’ve been reticent to go back and revise because I thought it’d kill me.
 I’m back at it now.

-On the backburner is a novel called The Redemption of Maggie Dean.
-I’m also obsessed with the children’s story I’m writing called The Adventures of Oliver Cotton Midgefield and Fidget Copperbum, which is about two brownies (fae folk) in search of a new home.
+• children’s story called The Adventures of Oliver Cotton Midgefield and Fidget Copperbum, which is about two brownies (fae folk) in search of a new home

-I’m learning how to sew and quilt.
-I have a quilt sandwiched and have to learn how to bind and quilt it now.
-I’m delighted by all things crafty.
-Right now I’m working on little bunny rabbit dolls.
+• I quilt and sew, and I’m delighted by all things crafty.
 Sewing is better than doing the dishes or mowing the lawn because sewing stays done.
 One hopes.

 I’m migrating my other blogs to this one, so expect some changes here and there.
 My main focus will be on all things writing, but I’m including my other passions as well.
 The tabs on top are to different pages; the sidebar has my archived posts.